charium/Unit-One-Challenge/README.md

 ## Installation

-To install, use git clone <repo address> to download onto local storage.
+To install, use git clone https://github.com/charium/Unit-One-Challenge.git to download onto local storage.
 Edits can be done directly on github, where you can open the files, or through
 Virtual Studio.

 ## Usage